osg-htc/docs/docs/submit/osg-flock.md

 Configuring Authentication
 --------------------------
 Create a file named `/etc/condor/tokens.d/flock.opensciencegrid.org` with the IDTOKEN you received earlier.
-The token you only take up one line (that is, there should not be any line breaks in the token).
+Ensure that there aren't any line breaks in this file (i.e., the entire token should only take up one line).

 Change the ownership to `condor:condor` and the permissions to `0600`.
 Verify this with `ls -l /etc/condor/tokens.d/flock.opensciencegrid.org`: